Do you need help staying organized for the gardening season?

 - Grow microgreens and sprouts inside to reduce gardening restlessness.

 - As soon as the ground thaws and soil is workable (if by chance there’s no snow) build DIY PVC Pipe Covers over certain raised garden beds for season extension.
 Cover these beds with greenhouse plastic so soil underneath stays workable for early spring transplants.
 This will likely not be until March however I’ve been lucky before!

 - Start transplants end of the month.
-Learn how to grow your own transplants and sow your seeds with seed starting 101.
+Learn how to grow your own transplants and sow your seeds by seed starting.

 - Finalize garden design plans, make sure I’ve got good succession sowing.

 - When snow falls shovel and brush off snow from raised bed covers and greenhouse.